-Drug and Alcohol- Sierra county is served by a county AOD department which provides services to juveniles and adults which are in and out of the justice system.
+Drug and Alcohol-Sierra County is served by a county AOD department which provides services to juveniles and adults who are in and out of the justice system.
 There are no in county inpatient programs or private outpatient providers.

 Other- Sierra County is served by a county AOD/ tobacco prevention program, Friday Night Live program, several private youth afterschool/recreational programs, and a family resource center.
+County behavioral health also has a wellness center that is available to youth and in school peer support.